ourzora/zora-protocol/src/delegation/README.md

 `Preminter`: Executes commands on the 1155 contract factory, and created 1155 contracts

 Constraints:
   * **Contract creation params must be unique**  - the combination of creator + metadata uri + name must be unique.
-The Preminter can only create a single contract for each combination of creator, metadat uri, and name, as that combination is used to determinstically determine the contract address.
+The Preminter can only create a single contract for each combination of creator, metadata uri, and name, as that combination is used to deterministically determine the contract address.

 Functions:
   * `premint`: takes an [EIP712 signature](https://eips.ethereum.org/EIPS/eip-712) created by a creator, contract and token creation params, and creates a contract if the contract doesn’t exist and creates a new token, or creates a new token on an existing contract if it exists.
 It then mints a specified quantity of tokens to the executor as a reward.
 These parameters are the same both if a new contract is created or a token is created on an existing contract.
 The signature must have been previously created from a hash built from all of the input parameters; the hash can be generated using `premintHashData`.  **Each signature can only be executed against once**; this is enforced through uniqueness of the contract creation params, the token creation params, and quantity to mint.